iwi/iwi.github.io/_posts/2018-03-31--aggregated_data_density_plots.markdown

                margins = TRUE,
                as.table = TRUE)
 ```
+R chokes, and we get a message similar to this:
 ```
 Error: cannot allocate vector of size 762.9 Mb
 ```

 A solution to that is to aggregate the data before drawing the plots.
-Of course, there will be
-information loss, but that should be ok if the aggregation is done properly.
+Of course, there will be information loss, but that should be ok if the aggregation is done properly.

-This is the first attempt to do an aggregation.
-Initially focusing on drawing a simple density plot for all the data.
+To make sure that I'm doing it right I started with a simple density plot.
+No groups.

-I took the mean within each decile.
+To get an aggregated set of values I took the mean within each decile.

-For the example I'll use just 10,000 to see that different options capture the differences.
+In this case I used just 10,000 to see that different options capture the differences.

 ```r
 nt <-